bihor/camaliga/Documentation/Administration/Extension-Manager/Index.rst

 Configuration via Extension-Manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At the configuration in the extension-manager you can set 4 things:
+At the configuration in the extension-manager you can set 3 things:

-- The category-mode.
-See chapter "Categories".

 - You can define new fields, which you have created.